justinn79/social-media-app/README.md

 ## Local Setup:
 ```
-Within two terminals at the root directory of this project:
+Within the terminal at the root directory of this project:

 cd client - Navigate into the client folder
 npm install - Install the dependencies within the client folder
 npm start - Running the client

+-----Server is already running on Heroku----------

+If you would like to run the application within your own database:

 cd server - Navigate into the server folder
 npm install - Install the dependencies within the server folder